google/WebFundamentals/src/content/en/resources/style-guide.md

 Warning: This type of callout is stronger than a Caution; it means "Don't do this."

 Success: This type of callout describes a successful action or an error-free status.
-Used only in interactive or dynamic content; don't use in ordinary static pages.

 Dogfood: This type of callout is for notes that apply temporarily during internal dogfood testing.
-Remove all Dogfood callouts before making a document publicly visible.

 ## Comparisons